-This month we’re spotlighting the Creative Writing for Entertainment program, focusing on the courses that make up the backbone of the curriculum that students learn across its 32 months.
+This month we’re spotlighting the Creative Writing for Entertainment program, focusing on the courses that make up the backbone of the curriculum that students learn across its 20 (campus) or 32 (online) months.

-There are now so many ways for companies to compete for potential customers’ attention, it’s no wonder that ad agencies have had to get increasingly creative with their marketing strategies.
-One way to engage people with a campaign is through what’s known as transmedia storytelling.
+One way for creative ad agencies to engage people with a campaign is through what’s known as transmedia storytelling.

 Transmedia, says Course Director Jim Gunshanan, is a “single, cohesive story told across multiple media in a way that is immersive and interactive.”
 Gunshanan teaches the Transmedia Writing class within the Creative Writing for Entertainment degree program.
 Typically, transmedia campaigns mix fantasy and reality and involve video, social media, blogs, and other forms of media.
 Most of these campaigns are designed to get consumers to play along as the story unfolds, so writers are needed to create an overall storyline and to write dialogue, blog posts, ads, characters’ message board comments, and even emails.